exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

       </tr>
       <tr>
          <th>a2</th>
          <td>Costs R to buy.
 Increases 40 folds for every 10 levels bought.
 However, note that some levels are much more impactful than others.
-For example, buying from level 20 to 21 is more than 5 times increase in rhodot!!
-In general, if the last digit of the level is close to zero (9 is not close to zero), then buying this variable is very impactful.
 Overall, this variable ranges from 10% to 700%+ effectiveness in rhodot! </td>
       </tr>
       <tr>
          <th>a3</th>